 Wood arrows are considered by some to be more traditional, especially with longbows but they have their drawbacks.
-Good wood arrows are not cheap, even more expensive than aluminum.
+Good wood arrows are not cheap, even more, expensive than aluminum.
 Building them yourself won't help much if you are as picky with them as I am.
 If I get 18-24 arrows out of 100 shafts, I'm lucky.
-First they must be matched closely in spine and weight, second they must be straight, and third they must be sealed well so they do not warp from moisture!
-A sorce I recommend for quality wood arrows is Old South Traditional Arrows.
+First, they must be matched closely in spine and weight, second, they must be straight, and third, they must be sealed well so they do not warp from moisture!
+A source I recommend for quality wood arrows is Old South Traditional Arrows.

 Initial Bow Setup

 The detailed descriptions below are for a right-handed shooter.
-Up and down adjustments with the nock point is the same if you are right handed or left handed.
+Up and down adjustments with the nock point are the same if you are right handed or left handed.
 Left or right adjustments however are reversed.
-For explanation purposes, all discussion will be for right handed shooters.
+For explanation purposes, all discussions will be for right handed shooters.
 If you are left handed just reverse all left/right indications.

 BARE SHAFT PLANNING